Our Process

 Planning Beyond Today’s Problem

-The goal is not just to close tickets.
-The goal is to create cleaner operations, fewer surprises and better technology decisions over time.
+The goal is cleaner operations, fewer surprises and better technology decisions over time.

 Operating Framework